 After your call, you should be down to one favorite attorney and perhaps some alternates.
 Your next step is to schedule a consultation with that primary attorney.
 If the meeting goes well, you have picked your special needs planning attorney.
 If not, you can schedule one or two meetings with the runner ups to see if there would be a better fit with one of them.

 Don't meet with more than three attorneys.
 The goal with doing the preparation described above is to find the right attorney for you at the first meeting.
 In most cases that is all you will need.
 If the fit is wrong for one reason or another, try out one or two others.
-But if you've met with three attorneys and none is a good fit, then the problem probably is not that attorneys.
-Rather it may be your expectations about what attorneys can and cannot do and how they should respond to you.
+But if you've met with three attorneys and none is a good fit, then the problem probably is not the attorneys.
+Rather, it may be your expectations about what attorneys can and cannot do and how they should respond to you.

 We hope these four steps help you find the right special needs planning attorney for you and your family.